 The Goraksha Sataka (or Goraksha Paddhathi), also written around the same time by Gorakhnath, mentions a list of 84 classic Asanas, supposedly revealed by the Hindu deity Lord Shiva, yet the text only describes two seated Asanas in detail.

-Later on in the 15th century, the Hatha Yoga Pradipika, a classic fifteenth-century Sanskrit manual on Haṭha Yoga, written by Swatmarama, also mentions 84 Asanas, but only describes 15 and gives emphasis to 4 seated Asanas.
+Later on in the 15th century CE, the Hatha Yoga Pradipika, a classical fifteenth-century Sanskrit manual on Haṭha Yoga, written by Swatmarama, also mentions 84 Asanas, but only describes 15 and gives emphasis to 4 seated Asanas.
 Around this time there are also records of relief statues in temples depicting Yogis using different Asanas (not only seated).

 From the mid-19th century on, the growing culture of physical exercise in India influenced the creation and expansion of new Asanas and modalities of Yoga.
 Many of these new Yoga modalities, often referred to as Yoga as Exercise, which emphasized disciplining the body through Asanas, reached the West in the 20th century.
 One of the first books to actually depict a huge number of Asanas (around 200) with detailed descriptions and photos is Light on Yoga, written by Iyengar in 1966; it became a worldwide bestseller.